On Friday, March 27, the President signed and enacted into law the Coronavirus Aid, Relief and Economic Security (CARES) Act.

 Relief for Individuals

-The Coronavirus Aid, Relief and Economic Security (CARES) Act includes extensive provisions for providing massive fiscal relief to not just businesses, but individual Americans.
-One of the most immediate forms of relief comes in the form of cutting direct checks to many Americans.
-These funds can be received either via mail or direct deposit (the latter method can significantly increase the speed in which money gets into the hands of American citizens).
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act includes extensive provisions for providing massive fiscal relief to not just businesses, but individual Americans.
+One of the most immediate forms of relief comes by cutting direct checks to many Americans.
+These funds can be received via mail or direct deposit (the latter method can significantly increase the speed in which money gets into the hands of American citizens).
 The following are the stipulations and details of relief checks:

 - $1,200 check for individuals and $2,400 if married filing jointly.

-- A flat $500 increase in the check per child.
+- A flat $500 increase in the check per qualifying child.

-- Single taxpayers with over $99,000 AGI and married taxpayers with over $198,000 AGI will not receive a relief check (completely phased-out) unless they have a qualifying child.
+- Single taxpayers with AGI above $99,000 and married taxpayers with AGI above $198,000 will not receive a relief check (completely phased-out) unless they have a qualifying child.

 - If a taxpayer does not receive a relief check due to phase-out (e.g. single taxpayer that has over $99,000 in 2019 income), they may still be eligible for the relief check when they file their 2020 tax return.
 For example, if their 2020 income falls below the threshold, they will receive a credit on their 2020 tax return in the amount of the check that would have been received based on 2020 income.